lib-uoguelph-ca/python-novice-inflammation/_episodes/01-numpy.md

 > 14757.0
 > ~~~
 > {: .output}
+>
+> In all these instances, we use the same dotted notation for the attributes of variables that we use for the functions in libraries because they have the same part-and-whole relationship.
 {: .callout}

-When we
-created the variable `data` to store our arthritis data, we didn't just create the array; we also created information about the array, called [members]({{ page.root }}/reference/#member) or attributes.
-This extra information describes `data` in the same way an adjective describes a noun.
-`data.shape` is an attribute of `data` which describes the dimensions of `data`.
-We use the same dotted notation for the attributes of variables that we use for the functions in libraries because they have the same part-and-whole relationship.

 If we want to get a single number from the array, we must provide an [index]({{ page.root }}/reference/#index) in square brackets after the variable name, just as we